zaplon/boarding_cards/README.md

 # boarding_cards
 ## How to use
+1. cd to the project directory
-1. install deps with
+2. install deps with
 ```python
 pip install -r deps.txt
 ```
-2. run tests by running
+3. run tests by running
 ```python
 py.test
 ```